Portland’s Best Business Networking Groups

 8. Business for a Better Portland

-Launched in 2016, Business for a Better Portland is a new kind of business organization whose members believe that the health and prosperity of businesses depends on the health and prosperity of the community-at-large.
+Launched in 2016, Business for a Better Portland is a business organization whose members believe that the health and prosperity of businesses depend on the health and prosperity of the community at large.
 The organization organizes around Portland’s pressing issues, including: safe and efficient transportation, equity in entrepreneurship, access to capital, as well as housing and homelessness.

 OAME is an all-inclusive organization, operating by the motto: “Everybody’s In, Nobody’s Out.”
-The 850 member association is a collection of entrepreneurs, public agencies, partner non-profits and large businesses.
+The 700-member association is a collection of entrepreneurs, public agencies, partner non-profits, and large businesses.
 The mission is directed toward eliminating discrimination and racism.
 OAME’s annual trade show is one of the biggest events of the year.

 Start your day with some networking!
 The Power Breakfast is an ongoing monthly event, showcasing successful local businesses and business leaders.